mandyHahn/NUM_Alert/README.md

+# Hackathon Team Name: N.U.M
-Contributors: Uladzislau Kaparykha, Amanda Hahn, Nicholas Waller<br>
+### Contributors: Uladzislau Kaparykha, Amanda Hahn, Nicholas Waller<br>
-Hackathon Team Name: N.U.M

 General Purpose:
-The general purpose of this program is to keep workers more on task during their work day.
+The general purpose of this program is to keep workers more on task during their work day.<br>
-There are 4 categories, "Recurring Alerts", "Timed Alerts", "Restrictions", and "Extras" "Recurring Alerts" are alerts that happen every given period of time.
+There are 4 categories, "Recurring Alerts", "Timed Alerts", "Restrictions", and "Extras"<br>
+"Recurring Alerts" are alerts that happen every given period of time.<br>
-"Timed Alerts" are alerts that happen once a day at a given time "Restrictions" are restrictions you can place on your applications.
-This will be checked every minute.
+"Timed Alerts" are alerts that happen once a day at a given time<br>
+"Restrictions" are restrictions you can place on your applications.
+This will be checked every minute.<br>
-"Extras" are extras for the program (currently only a COVID case counter)
+"Extras" are extras for the program (currently only a COVID case counter)<br>

 <br>**Setup:**<br>
  - ***Make sure Chromium driver is updated to the version 97.0 or later.*** To do so: